paulmillr/noble-bls12-381/README.md

   integer.
 The result is another `Point(x, y)` which we will by default encode to hex Uint8Array.
 - Returns `Uint8Array`: encoded publicKey for signature verification

+**Note:** if you need spec-based `KeyGen`, use [paulmillr/bls12-381-keygen](https://github.com/paulmillr/bls12-381-keygen).
+It should work properly with ETH2 and FIL keys.

 ##### `sign(message, privateKey)`
 ```typescript
 function sign(